schellenberg/computerscience20/_sources/Python/PySimpleGUI/reference.rst

 Getting Selection from a List
 --------------------------------------

 There is not a built-in popup function to create a window that prompts the user to select an option from a list.
-To get around this limitation, you can simply copy-paste the following ``popup_get_choice(options)`` helper function to the top of your script, and use it to allow users to choose from a list of options.
+To get around this limitation, you can simply copy-paste the following ``popup_get_choice`` helper function to the top of your script, and use it to allow users to choose from a list of options.
 This function will return a string containing the user's choice.
 If the user presses *Cancel*, or closes the window, this function will return ``None``.
 If you would like to alter this function to suit your needs, you will want to look up the ``Listbox`` element in the PySimpleGUI reference.

 .. sourcecode:: python